JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described on this page.
 Details particular to an IntelliJ Platform-based product are described on the individual product pages in _Part VIII_.
-All of the Gradle configuration attributes described here are discussed in-depth on the [](gradle_guide.md) and the `gradle-intellij-plugin` [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) pages.
+All the Gradle configuration attributes described here are discussed in-depth on the [](gradle_guide.md) and the `gradle-intellij-plugin` [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) pages.

 > Qualifying Open Source projects can [apply for free licenses](https://www.jetbrains.com/community/opensource/) of JetBrains products.
 >